MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-customers.md

 ### <a name="populate-customer-information-in-shopify"></a>Populate customer information in Shopify

-A customer in Shopify has first name, last name, email, and/or phone number.
-You can populate the first name and last name based on the data from customer card in [!INCLUDE[prod_short](../includes/prod_short.md)].
+A customer in Shopify has a first name, last name, email, and/or phone number.
+You can populate the first name and last name from the customer card in [!INCLUDE[prod_short](../includes/prod_short.md)].

 |Priority|Field in Customer card|Description|
 |------|------|-----------|